 - 3DMark Sling Shot Extreme: 3,802 OpenGL; 3,195 Vulkan

 Last year’s LG G6 scored an AnTuTu score of 135,032, and it was powered by the Snapdragon 821.
-There aren’t many other Snapdragon 845-powered phones just out yet, but the Galaxy S9 Plus scored a 261,876 — the scores are almost the same.
-Expect the ability to run multiple apps simultaneously, and graphics-intensive games without stutter or lag.
+The Galaxy S9 Plus scored a 261,876 — the scores are almost the same.
+Expect the ability to run multiple apps simultaneously, and play graphics-intensive games without stutter or lag.
 This phone should not give you any problems with performance.

 The 6.1-inch IPS LCD screen is great — it’s bright, and sharp with a 3,120 x 1,440 pixel resolution (564 pixels-per-inch).
 It supports HDR10, and the colors look thoroughly rich.
 The phone does have a unique 19.5:9 aspect ratio, which means you’re getting a slightly taller screen.